AxonIQ/code-samples/order-fulfillment-workflow/README.md

 # Order Fulfillment Workflow

-Sample project showing how to model an order fulfillment process using the **Axon Workflow Engine**.
+Sample project showing how to model an order fulfillment process using the **Axoniq Workflow Engine**.
 The workflow is written as plain imperative Java — the engine handles event sourcing, crash recovery, and audit trails.

 ```java